-If you been in your home from over a decade chances are you have a list of items you’d like to change or update.
+If you have been in your home for over a decade, chances are you have a list of renovations you’d like to have done on your home.
 Perhaps your family’s needs have changed, the kitchen or bathrooms are outdated, or you simply need more space.
-When faced with a growing renovation list, most homeowners contemplate whether they should move or remodel.
-As a remodeling firm, we frequently speak with families who are in this exact predicament.
-We believe the following four questions are helpful in making the decision on whether to move or remodel.
+When faced with a growing renovation list, most homeowners contemplate whether they should move to another area of New Jersey or remodel.
+You might be wondering, How do I know if I should move or renovate?
+Will a remodel add value to my home?
+These and other questions we will discuss will help you decide whether it’s time to move or remodel.

 After living in the same New Jersey neighborhood for a few years, you may have become attached to the people, the nearby amenities, the schools, and parks.
 Leaving your community can be difficult and a big factor in deciding to stay or sell.
 Intrinsic value can play a big role in this decision and can be as simple as just really liking where you live.
 Perhaps your commute time to work is ideal, or the school district ranks high in your area.
 Take inventory of the pros and cons of living in your neighborhood to get a clear picture of how important your current location is to you and your family.

 How Long Could You Stay in the Home if You Completed Your List of Renovations?

 Sometimes, even completely remodeling your home will only afford you a few more years if there are circumstances that would lead you to move away regardless.
 An impending job opportunity, wanting to move closer to other family members, or growing tired of the climate in your area could all factor into moving in the near future.